evoluteur/evolutility-server-node/README.md

 #### Lists of Values

 Dropdown fields in the UI (field.type="lov" in the model) have a REST endpoint to get the list of values (used for dropdowns in the UI).
+This endpoint can also take a search query parameter.

 ```
 GET /<model.id>/lov/<field.id>

 GET /todo/lov/category
+GET /todo/lov/category?search=pro
 ```

 #### File upload